An overview of the (public) transportation methods in The Netherlands

-Generally, the OV Chip-card is cheaper than the normal tickets.
-You pay a small amount when you purchase one, but we recommend this card above others: it is easier and it will pay itself back during your stay here.
+Generally, the OV Chip-card is cheaper than a normal single use ticket because you pay a small amount when you purchase a ticket.
+So we recommend this card above others: it is easier and it will pay itself back during your stay here.

 Travelling in the Netherlands